HarperDB/documentation/docs/reference/defining-schemas.md

 type TableName @table
 ```

-The common convention for types in GraphQL is CamelCase.
-These names are converted to snake_case for the actual table names.
-In this case, the table name would default to `table_name`.
+By default the table name is inherited from the type name (in this case the table name would be "TableName").
 The `@table` directive supports several optional arguments (all of these are optional and can be freely combined):

 * `@table(table: "table_name")` - This allows you to explicitly specify the table name.
-* `@table(database: "table_name")` - This allows you to specify which database the table belongs to.
+* `@table(database: "database_name")` - This allows you to specify which database the table belongs to.
 This defaults to the "data" database.
 * `@table(expiration: 3600)` - Sets an expiration time on entries in the table before they are automatically cleared (primarily useful for caching tables).
 This is specified in seconds.
 * `@table(audit: true)` - This enables the audit log for the table so that a history of record changes are recorded.
+This defaults to [configuration file's setting for `auditLog`](../configuration.md#logging).

 ### `@export`
 This indicates that the specified table should be exported as a resource that is accessible as an externally available endpoints, through REST, MQTT, or any of the external resource APIs.